JohannesLorenz/minimal/README.txt

 CONTENTS

-1 What is mmms?
+1 What is minimal?
-2 Why using mmms?
+2 Why using minimal?
 3 License
 4 Documentation
 5 Installation & Debugging